-- Ensure that there is a property available and that you are “purchase ready”.
-You cannot become a members unless you are able to reserve an available property.
+- Please note that you cannot become a member unless you are able to reserve an available property.

 The financial commitment:

 Our company, Cambridge Cohousing Ltd has contracted professional support (legal and project management services) to help us progress the project, at a cost of around £51,000.
-All members who reserve or purchase a property are required to pay their share of these costs prior to reservation and the cost of fitting out the Common House kitchen.
-The amount is set by the board of directors of CCL, informed by consensus decisions by members.
-It currently stands at £2100 per member.
+All members who reserve a property are required to pay their share of these costs, along with the cost of fitting out the Common House Kitchen.
+The amount is set by the board of directors of CCL, informed by a consensus decision by members.
+It stands at £2100 per property.

-- The CCL the membership fee is £250 per household plus the investment fee of £2100.
-The membership fee gives you ONE vote per household.
+- The CCL the membership fee is £250 per household and forms part of your £1250 property reservation fee.
+The membership fee gives you ONE Directors vote per household.

-- To reserve a property at K1 Marmalade Lane you will be required to pay a reservation fee of £1000 to TOWNhus, followed by a 10% deposit on exchange of contracts (target date end of 28th Febuary 2018).
-Balance on completion is due on 1st June 2018 (current confirmed date).
-Both the reservation fee and the deposit are deducted from the agreed sale price of the home.
+- To reserve a property at K1 Marmalade Lane you will be required to pay the reservation/membership fee of £1250 to Savills, followed by a 10% deposit on exchange of contracts generally four weeks after reservation.
+Balance on the completion date, estimated to be 31st August 2018 (subject to change).
+Both the £1000 portion of the reservation fee and the deposit are deducted from the agreed sale price of the home.

-- Before moving in, all members will be required to pay the first year’s service charge in advance, which will be the normal service charge (estimated at £500 to £1000 per year) plus an additional £1000 (estimated) in the first year only, to equip and furnish the common house and other communal areas.
+- Before moving in, all members will be billed for the first year’s service charge in advance.
+This will comprise of a portion for all households (around ££350-£400pa) and an additional portion for the leasehold households which covers the building insurance for leasehold properties (around £450-£500pa).
+In addition a £1000 (estimate) will be required in the first year only.
+This is to equip and furnish the common house and other communal areas.

 - Don’t forget to budget for stamp duty on your chosen property.